 Author Larry Jacobson Knows the Seas are Rough but Retirement Doesn’t Have to Be

-[Originally published on Mango Publishing platform]
+[Originally published on Mango Publishing newsletter]

 Larry Jacobson is a retirement expert, motivational speaker, personal success coach, and award winning author.
 After retiring from his position as a CEO, Jacobson embarked on a sailing journey that sparked his interest in writing.
 Recently named “Retirement Coach of the Year” by the Retirement Coaches Association, Jacobson dedicates himself to helping his clients find personal satisfaction at every stage of life.
 Your Ideal Retirement Workbook: A Step-by-Step Guide to Retiring with Purpose and Fulfillment is his latest title.